junior-od/vaccine/readme.md

 ## Admin User Login

-An Admin can only log into the system during his/her work time.
+An Admin can only log into the system during his/her work time(2hrs a day).
 While logged in, the following functions can be performed:

 - Register children information
 - Edit children information